nak/nak.github.io/bantam_docs/_sources/index.rst.txt

 Through a simple normal declaration of an API in the Python code, and auto-generation of client code, the developer is free to ignore the details of the inner works of routes and HTTP transactions.

+Furthermore, the web api that is registered is also directly callable as a Python function.
+This engenders the concept of "library-as-a-service", where the code can act directly as a library or as a distributed Rest-ful service transparently to the caller.

 Optional Parameters
 -------------------